-An object is more suitable to be used as money if it has properties that allow to serve these functions.
-Such properties are not the only ones that have to be considered when designing a money system, but they are the most fundamental ones.
+An object is more suitable to be used as money if it has properties that allow it to perform these functions.
+These are not the only properties that should be considered when designing a money system, but they are the most fundamental ones.
 Various different forms of money are in use, and these different forms work in fundamentally different ways, i.e., there are different money schemes.
 We are not aware of any prior work that attempts to formally describe the requirements and properties of money schemes.
 This is probably because, in human history, money schemes arose naturally, out of a desire to facilitate certain types of desirable transactions, rather than from a deliberate process of design.